Some posts contain compensated links. Please read this disclaimer for more info.

-The Rila Mountains are the highest mountain range in the Balkans (see above) and home to the number one highest mountain in the Balkans.
+The Rila Mountains are the highest mountain range in the Balkans (see above) and home to the Balkans’ highest mountain.
 Mount Musala towers above the landscape, its peak 2,925 meters high.

-Rather surprisingly, the climb to the summit isn’t that technical or hard.
-You can easily drive there from Sofia, climb the mountain, hike down and head back to the capital in one day.
+Somewhat surprisingly, the climb to the summit isn’t that technical or challenging.
+You can quickly drive there from Sofia, climb the mountain, hike down and head back to the capital in one day.
 Count on four hours to reach the top, another four hours to get back down.

-This collection of strangely shaped sandstone formations are an extraordinary sight, made even more interesting by the local folkloric tales associated with them.
+This collection of strangely shaped sandstone formations are an extraordinary sight, made even more impressive by the local folkloric tales associated with them.
 Another major highlight in Belogradchik is the Belogradchik Fortress.

-If you want to learn more about the Bulgarian culture and identity, make your way to Koprivshtitsa.
-Known for its significant role in the uprisings of April, 1876, the town is also renowned for its typical Bulgarian architecture and folk music festivals.
+If you want to learn more about Bulgarian culture and identity, make your way to Koprivshtitsa.
+Known for its significant role in the uprisings of April 1876, the town is also renowned for its typical Bulgarian architecture and folk music festivals.